tusharnargunde/Twitter_extension/README.md

 2. run my.php ..this should give u an authorization page to communicate with twitter api

-3. provide with relevent information a tweet "Yea this is indeed a fun extension" should be on your wall..
+3. provide with relevent information(username,password) a tweet "Yea this is indeed a fun extension" should be on your wall..

 4.This tweet is hard coded in twitter_oauth.php